windmill-labs/windmilldocs/docs/getting_started/6_flows_quickstart/index.md

 ### Flow editor

 The proper flow editor is the side menu on the left.
 From there you can architecture your flow and take action at each step.
-When you flow becomes complex, you can take a step back & visualize at `Graph`.

 ![Flow editor menu](./flow_editor_menu.png)

 There are four kinds of scripts: [Action](https://docs.windmill.dev/docs/flows/flow_action), [Trigger](https://docs.windmill.dev/docs/flows/flow_trigger), [Approval](https://docs.windmill.dev/docs/flows/flow_approval) and [Error handler](https://docs.windmill.dev/docs/flows/flow_error_handler).
 You can sequence them how you want.